wolfe-labs/DU-LuaC/README.md

 ## About, Contact, Support, etc.

-If you have any questions, feel free to ping me in [Wolfe Labs' Discord server](https://discord.gg/YerENgKDre) and I'll be glad to help!
+If you have any questions, feel free to ping me in [Wolfe Labs' Discord server](https://discord.gg/YerENgKDre) or at the [DU Open Source Initiative server](https://discord.gg/gu4XX34EGz) and I'll be glad to help!

 I don't usually respond to friend requests, sometimes don't even notice them, so if you need to contact me **please** use the Discord server.
 Ping me, it won't hurt :)